 I went to a financial planner my friend recommended, and the advisor had me fill out a questionnaire that included my income, what I wanted to save for, future goals, etc. So far so good.
 In fact, he was very nice and helpful.
 When we went over my list, he recommended I open a Roth IRA, and he helped me fill out the paperwork to convert my Traditional IRA to a Roth IRA to the fund I was purchasing through him.
 (I didn’t have any tax implications because I hadn’t yet filed taxes for that year, and my income was below the Roth IRA limit.)

-So what was my problem with the ordeal?
-Well, I signed up for a mutual fund through him, which was a large cap fund through Fidelity.
+Well, I signed up for a mutual fund through him, which was a large cap fund through a major investment firm (I believe it was Fidelity, but I may be mistaken, as this was almost two decades ago).
 I had heard of Fidelity and knew of their great reputation, so that was cool.
 I also knew fees would be involved because you can’t invest entirely for free.
 Not even through index funds.

 What I didn’t know was how expensive investing could be.
 I paid a $1,000 front load to agree to a 15 year investment plan to purchase the Fidelity fund (I could get out of the plan at any time without any fees, but the $1,000 was non-refundable).
 He sold me on the idea of a front load by telling me to think about the $1,000 being extended over 15 years, so it was not a big deal.